 - Chicken broth

-This rice is super easy to put together, too!
+This Spanish Rice is super easy to put together, too!

 Like I mentioned above, there are many ways to make this super easy Mexican rice dish your own.